hasan-sagar/shopping-cart/README.md

 # Simple Shopping Cart
+This is a simple cart non-responsive project in react js

 ## Installation and Setup Instructions

 #### Example:

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation: